imtayadeway/imtayadeway.github.io/_posts/2015-04-24-intermediate-git.md

-talk on the subject at work recently which i enjoyed, and wanted to summarize more formally the contents of that here. so here it is. something like the guide i wish i had read a couple years ago to get me through the git 101 blues.
+talk on the subject at work recently which i enjoyed, and wanted to summarize more formally the contents of that here. so here it is. something like the guide i wish i had read a couple years ago to get me through the git 101 blues. it will cover:

+* some standard and some not-so-standard terms
+* how to write a better commit message (that old chestnut)
+* how to make better commits
+* some ways to configure git to make your life easier
+* what the hell rebasing is
+* a few odd parts of git's syntax
+* some lesser-used tools that you might like

+### terms!

 first of all, let's define a few terms. i won't define every term, just a few that are either vague or that i will use frequently